wuzhengy/TAU/README.md

 Core UI experienses:= {
 - **"(+)"** floating button with three functions:
    * Publish Video.
-      * Make a video Link sharing transaction, include magnet, youtube and other url.
+      * Make a video Link sharing transaction, include magnet, youtube and other video url.
+        - for magnet link: torrent client download
+        - for http link: browser streaming
       * Describe the content and paste the link, app verifies the format of the link
       * Chose community/chain to publish //support multi-chains publishing
       * Reminder: make user actually file is seeded on a public IP torrent client.